pilagod/import-all-from/README.md

 ### (1) Writing Tests

-This util makes an easy way to manage structure of test files, you can thus manage each function test with separate file
+This util makes an easy way to manage structure of test files, you can thus handle each function test with separate file.

 ``` js
 describe('unit tests', () => {